sagnik/pdfbox2playground/README.md

 ###Goal:
 ----------

-Produce a simplified flat representation of a PDF: A collection of graphics paths, images and text.
-Text is a hierarchical sequence of pages where each page is a collection of paragraph -> lines -> words -> character.
-Each class has a bounding box defined in the `user space`.
+Produce a simplified flat representation of a PDF: A sequence of pages where each page is a collection of three objects: graphics paths, images and text.
+A text object is a _hierarchical_ collection of four objects: paragraph -> line -> word -> character.
+Each object has a bounding box defined in the `user space`.

 ------------